FilipsFedotovs/EDER-VIANN/README.md

    The script can take 1-5 minutes depending on the size of the input file.
    Once it finish it will give the message "The track data has been created successfully and written to ....' and exit.

-2) python3 E2_GenerateEvalSeeds.py --Mode C
+2) python3 E2_GenerateEvalSeeds.py --Mode R

    Purpose: This script selects and prepares 2-track seeds that have a common Mother particle.
    The script will send warning, type Y. The program will send HTCondor jobs and exit.
 The jobs take about an hour.